nickbrewer/gifcam/README.md

   - Enable SSH: create an empty file called `ssh` in the boot partition.
 Make sure there is no file extension.
   - Power the Pi and open an SSH session.
 If you're accessing over wifi, SSH to `pi@raspberrypi`.
 If you're accessing over USB OTG, SSH to `pi@raspberrypi.local`
   - On first boot give the Pi a meaningful hostname, like `gifcam`.
 This will avoid hostname conflicts on your network if you deploy another Raspberry Pi.
-  - Follow the _Basic Setup_ instructions
+  - Now follow the _Basic Setup_ instructions

 ## ToDo: